bramgrooten/automatic-noise-filtering/tutorial.md

 Note that the graph is from Figure 5 of the [ANF paper](https://arxiv.org/abs/2302.06548), where we used environments with large amounts of noise features.
-Sparse neural networks can help to focus on the task-relevant features, but we'll cover that in the section on Automatic Noise Filtering below.
+Sparse neural networks can help to focus on the task-relevant features, but we'll cover that in the section on Automatic Noise Filtering further below.

 ![Learning curves plot on HalfCheetah](figures/learning_curves_halfcheetah_nf98.png)